Pacific University: Greek life

+Phi Delta Theta fraternity was established in spring 2025.
+Delta Tau Delta fraternity was established in fall 2025.

 Athletics

 The Pacific Boxers are members of the Northwest Conference at the NCAA Division III level, having been one of the founding members of the conference in 1926.
 Pacific began playing football in 1894 as part of the Oregon Intercollegiate Football Association.

 Today, men compete in baseball, basketball, cross country, football, golf, soccer, swimming, tennis, track and field, and wrestling.
 Women's programs include basketball, cross country, golf, lacrosse, rowing, softball, soccer, swimming, tennis, track and field, and wrestling.

 Pacific's women's wrestling program is notable as one of the nation's first five varsity programs sponsored by a college.
 The team competed as part of the women's division of the National Collegiate Wrestling Association, which began competition in 2007.

 One of the most decorated sports at Pacific is handball, begun in 1977 under English Professor Michael Steele.
 Since 1981, the Boxers have appeared in 39 consecutive collegiate national tournaments and captured numerous individual and team national championships.
 In 2019, the team added five more national titles to its record at the United States Handball Association National Collegiate Championships.

 In addition to the amenities of the Stoller Center and Lincoln Park Athletic Complex, Pacific has indoor and outdoor tennis courts on campus and shares a competition-size pool with the City of Forest Grove.